VR51/host-flash/README.md

 - More to come...

 # What Host Flash™ Does
-Host Flash™ blocks computers from accessing content served by certain web hosts.
+Host Flash™ blocks computers from accessing content served by specific web hosts.
 These hosts, for example, could be reported malicious websites, known ad servers, adult websites or torrent sites.

 Host Flash™